StaleHyena/wing/README.md

 ### Client
 Everything that appears on your screen is defined by the function and the demo the admin has chosen.
 ## FAQ
-#### Nice code and all, but, what the hell does "wing" mean?
+#### Nice code and all, but, what the hell does "Wing" mean?
-* It means _wing is not geogebra_, which is another piece of really good software for usecases somewhat similar to the ones wing is meant for, but it has no **cool networking**.
+* It means _Wing is not GeoGebra_, which is another piece of really good software for usecases somewhat similar to the ones Wing is meant for, but it has no **cool networking**.
 #### Wow!
 Really cool name, whose idea was it?
 * It was a collective idea that we absolutely stole from wine.
 #### Why is this FAQ so short?